Development of stadiums in English football: Tottenham Hotspur

 After an extended period of negotiations with Haringey Council and the Mayor of London, leading to a Section 106 agreement, planning permissions were issued on 20 September 2011.
 Following the riots in Tottenham, other parts of London and elsewhere in England in August 2011, the Greater London Authority and Haringey Council announced on 28 September that it would relieve the club of all community infrastructure payments that planners would normally require, estimated at £8.5m, and to provide a further £8.5m for regeneration and infrastructure projects.
 On 11 July 2014 the Secretary of State for the Department for Communities and Local Government announced that a compulsory purchase order had been granted for the outstanding parcel of land required for the development of the new stadium site.
 In February 2015 this compulsory purchase order was subject to an unsuccessful legal challenge by the business that owned the land.
 The anticipated stadium opening date was revised several times.

 The new stadium, Tottenham Hotspur Stadium, opened with a ceremony on 3 April 2019 before its first competitive Premier League game, which was against Crystal Palace.
 It opened with a stadium capacity of 62,062 which has since been increased to 62,303.
 The new stadium features two pitches—an advanced artificial pitch to be used primarily for American football, and a slide-in grass pitch to be used for association football.
 This is similar to the setup of the Sapporo Dome in Japan, a venue used for both baseball and association football.
 On 7 July 2015, Tottenham and the National Football League (NFL) announced that the new stadium would host at least two NFL games each season from 2018 through to 2027.

+In 2019, 1,194,150 people went to the new Tottenham Hotspur Stadium.

 The capacity was further increased on 5 August 2019 with additional 148-seat, increased the overall capacity into 62,214.
 Further 89 seats were added on 17 December 2019 and the capacity increased into 62,303 after being granted permission from Haringey Council.
+As of now, after adding a further 547 seats, the current capacity here is 62,850.